Nov 28, 2012

 Governments are inefficient

-1. Governments are monopolistic and monopolies (lack of competition) lead to inefficiency.
-People are not as strongly motivated to improve when they have a monopoly.
+1. Governments are monopolistic, and monopolies (lack of competition) lead to inefficiency.
+People are less strongly motivated to improve when they have a monopoly.

-2. Big organizations are hard to change and change is needed in order to continually ensure organizations maximize efficiency.
-Very few organizations are able to stay efficient over time.
-Only one fortune 100 company from 1900 is still on the list.
+2. Big organizations are difficult to change, and change is needed to continually ensure that they maximize efficiency.
+Very few organizations can stay efficient over time.
+Only one Fortunee 100 company from 1900 is still on the list.

 3. Governments tend to have inefficient policies

-4. Governments don't have to be efficient in order to get money and Organizations that don't have to be efficient will not choose to be efficient
+4. Governments don't have to be efficient to get money, and Organizations that don't have to be efficient will not choose to be efficient.t

-5. Very few organizations are able to stay efficient over time.
+5. Very few organizationcanto stay efficient over time.

-6. Governments don't reward efficiency as well as the private sector.
+6. Governments don't reward efficiency, and neither do the private sector.

-7. Governments don't punish inefficiency as well as the private sector.
+7. Governments don't punish inefficiencies, and neither does the private sector.
 Businesses that aren't efficient go out of business.

 The federal government should return power to the states and the people